arithy/packcc/import/util/eol.md

    ```
    In the example above, the line number and the column byte offset where each `word` starts are output.

+**Notice:** Whenever parsing starts, the values of all marker variables are set to 0.

 #### Example

 An example which shows the line number and the column byte offset where each `word` starts is shown here.